ileontiuc/operias/README.md

-The option to add a webhook can be found under Settings -> webhooks.
-More information can be found [here](https://developer.github.com/webhooks/creating/).
+The option to add a webhook can be found under Settings -> webhooks. **Please ensure that the only data that is being sent over is that related to Pull Requests** More information can be found [here](https://developer.github.com/webhooks/creating/).

 ##Flags
 This table shows all the possible flags that can be used when running operias-servlet.